 An event represents a fact that took place in the domain.
 They are the source of truth; your current state is derived from the events.
 They are immutable, and represent the business facts.

 Events are referred to in the past tense and represent the specific business fact.
 For example, ‘InvoiceIssued’ shows the state of the invoice has definitely changed, rather than just come into being.
 It’s also a better name than `InvoiceCreated` as it’s explicitly describing the fact using the business domain language.
 The exact definition of an event is going to depend on the business use case, and should reflect your business data.

 An event, in terms of Event Sourcing, usually contains unique metadata such as the timestamp of the event, the unique identifier of the subject, etc. The data within the event will be used in the write model to populate the state and make decisions, as well as populate read models.

 It’s this implicit information in the event name ‘InvoiceIssued’, along with the metadata and the immutable nature of the event store that makes it an excellent solution for extracting more useful, in-depth insights and context for the business.

 Each change that took place in the domain is recorded in the database.
-Event stores are the database category that is natively focused on storing events.
+State-transition databases are natively focused on storing events.
 Usually, they do that by having the append-only log as the central point.